Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 Anyway.
 One last point to make, because insulting the Great Father could not go unpunished.

-*"Outstanding.* ‘Yer welcome ‘ta join me, Uriigo...but ‘Horse ain’t gonna be happy when I crush all his lifts.
+"*Outstanding.* ‘Yer welcome ‘ta join me, Uriigo... but ‘Horse ain’t gonna be happy when I crush all his lifts.
 Dunno if you can handle my *friends* when they’re cranky…"

 One of Daar’s *most favoritest* things to do when he was dealing with incorrigibly belligerent ass-tails like Uriigo, was to hide a really deep insult inside something that didn’t sound like much of an insult at all.
 Anyone who weren’t thinking too hard would have just heard any of what Daar said and thought, "same ‘ol dumb meathead Daar."

 But the Champions weren’t dumb.
-And Uriigo *absolutely* caught the implied...free time...such an invitation would entail.
+And Uriigo *absolutely* caught the implied... free time... such an invitation would entail.
 Daar weren’t ashamed to admit, he enjoyed Uriigo’s impotent anger...

 The Champion clearly felt he’d done enough poking at the Great Father for one day, though.
 He ducked his head in the bare minimum acceptable gesture of respect.
 "I hope you enjoy yourself, My Father."